Probiotic Quick Pickled Cucumber

 This Quick Probiotic Pickled Cucumber recipe is perfect to serve as a side with heavy meals (think Thanksgiving) or even just to throw into a salad for an added kick.

-Cucumber is easily the star of the show because you pickles aren’t pickles without cucumber.
-They are light, fresh, and the perfect canvas for the flavor you’re about to have them soak up!
+The cucumber is easily the star of the show because pickles aren’t pickles without cucumber… or are they?
+Additionally, cucumbers are light, fresh, and the perfect canvas for the flavor you’re about to have them soak up!

-That classic pickle flavor wouldn’t be the same with out fresh dill.
+Fresh dill is essential to getting that classic pickle flavor.
 I encourage you to use fresh dill because it packs more flavor and offers more benefits.
 However, if all you have is dried dill, that should suffice though you may need to adjust how much you add in.